RadialSpark/SObject-Builder/README.md

 # SObject-Builder
 Collection of classes for supporting efficient and clean generation of test data

-# Using a builder with no template
+# Using the SObject Builder

+No template

 ```
 SObjectBuilder builder = new SObjectBuilder('Account');